moabukar/lb/README.md

-# lb
+# LB

-A load balancer from first principles
+- A round-robin load balancer from first principles